CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/navigation-bar.md

 ### Quick Navigation between Open Flows

-Clicking on the {{< image src="/images/Flow Editor - Quick Navigation.png" >}} icon will replace the [Right Panel][] with a ‘filmstrip’ depicting a pictorial representation all the open flows in a vertical, scrollable list.
+Clicking on the {{< image src="/images/Flow Editor - Quick Navigation.png" >}} icon will replace the [Right Panel][] with a ‘filmstrip’ depicting a pictorial representation of all open flows in a vertical, scrollable list.

 To navigate to an alternative open flow, click on the flow image in the filmstrip; the open flow will then be visible in the [Main Panel][].

 Clicking on the Quick Navigation icon when the filmstrip is visible will close the Quick Navigation feature.
-The Quick Navigation feature will also be closed if a block on the flow being viewed is selected, causing the block's [properties][What is a Block Property?] to be displayed in the [Right Panel][].
+The Quick Navigation feature will also be closed if a [block][What is a Block?] on the flow being viewed is selected, causing the block's [properties][What is a Block Property?] to be displayed in the [Right Panel][].

 See the [Quick Navigation Between Open Flows][Quick Navigation Between Open Flows tutorial] tutorial for a step-by-step guide.